mark-wiemer-org/ahkpp/README.md

-# AutoHotkey Plus Plus
+# AutoHotkey Plus Plus (AHK++)

-AutoHotkey Plus Plus (AHK++) provides actively maintained AutoHotkey language and debug support for VS Code.
-This extension is a fork of the deprecated [AutoHotkey Plus by cweijan](https://github.com/cweijan/vscode-autohotkey#readme).
+AutoHotkey Plus Plus (AHK++) provides actively maintained, comprehensive AutoHotkey language support for VS Code.
+This includes IntelliSense and debug support, along with the standard code highlighting.
+AHK++ is a fork of the deprecated [AutoHotkey Plus by cweijan](https://github.com/cweijan/vscode-autohotkey#readme).

 > View this README on the [project site](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus#readme)